This post may contain affiliate links. Read the full disclosure here.

 If you have plants that have fallen victim to overwatering in the past and have the scraggy leaves to prove it, then bottom watering maybe your friend.

-As I mentioned before, certain plants like African violets are extremely averse to getting their leaves wet and suffer water damage easily.
+As I mentioned before, certain plants like African violets are a little averse to getting their leaves wet and suffer water damage easily.

-The top of the soil remains dry, discouraging pests
+The top of the soil stays dry, so you get fewer gnats

 When the roots of your plants have to work to find the moisture, then it can help them to grow stronger and grow towards the bottom of the pot.